ALFA: Affordable Limbs for All, Kenya

 Why did we set up ALFA?

-Most Kenyan prosthetic workshops are not actively fitting quality, modern limbs that local people can afford to buy.
+Most Kenyan prosthetic workshops do not actively fit quality, modern limbs that local people can afford to buy.

 Who Runs ALFA?

-Subsidies will be arranged for those who are poorer, or free, as we get sponsors!
+Subsidies are arranged for those who are poorer, or free, as we get sponsors!

-About 80,000 people from 12,000 families live in this wild, remote district in Solokhumbu, about 70 kms from Mt Everest.
+About 80,000 people from 12,000 families live in Necha.
+A wild, remote district in Solokhumbu, about 70 km from Mt Everest.
 The view from the hospital is spectacular and looks straight up to the peak.

 Amazingly the community built the floors by hand, stone by stone!

-Early in the building process Rob realised just in time that work was to begin on one of the buildings with only 3 columns rather than the 15 in the original design!
+Early in the building process, Rob (MEND’s director) realised just in time that work was to begin on one of the buildings with only 3 columns rather than the 15 in the original design!

 Watch a slideshow of the creation of Necha Hospital>>